What Is a Litigation Paralegal?

 During the trial phase, litigation paralegals are indispensable for the attorney.
 Paralegals organize exhibits, documents, and evidence.
 They also transport and set up files and exhibits in the courtroom; prepare and issue subpoenas; assist in preparing witnesses; research and evaluate prospective jurors; and serve as a liaison between clients, witnesses, experts, vendors, and the trial team.

-In the courtroom, litigation paralegals assist with voir dire and jury selection.
+In the courtroom, litigation paralegals assist with preliminary examinations of witnesses and jury selection.
 They also handle exhibits; pull together necessary documents; prepare witnesses and witness files; observe the jury; take notes on the attorney’s behalf; order and review trial transcripts, and interact with clients, vendors, experts, and courtroom personnel.
 Paralegals may also help prepare jury instructions and conduct post-trial interviews of the jurors.

 Litigation paralegals often assist attorneys with case settlements.
 Their role may include gathering and organizing data and information needed for settlement; creating settlement brochures; distributing statements or negotiations checklists; drafting settlement agreements and releases, and assisting at pretrial conferences.